 - Documented hypoxemia, defined as a decreased PaO2 in the blood below normal range.
-PaO2 of < 60 torr or SaO2 of < 90% in patients breathing room air, or with PaO2 and/or SaO2 below desirable range for specific clinical situation. - An acute situation in which hypoxemia is suspected.
+PaO2 of < 60 torr or SaO2 of < 90% in patients breathing room air, or with PaO2 and/or SaO2 below desirable range for specific clinical situation.
+Clinical acceptable ranges may depend on patient age, condition and/or disease process. - An acute situation in which hypoxemia is suspected.
 Substantiation of hypoxemia is required within an appropriate period of time following initiation of therapy. - Severe trauma. - Short-term therapy (e.g., carbon monoxide poisoning) or surgical intervention (e.g., post-anesthesia recovery). - Pneumothorax absorption.